Tyre Age - How Old Are My Tyres?

-The four-digit codes are usually located in a window on the tyre sidewall.
+The four-digit tyre age code is usually located in a window on the tyre sidewall.
 The first two digits of the code represent the week of production during the year (from 1 to 52) while the second two digits represent the year of manufacture.

-In this example, the manufacture date code is 1413 - where 14 denotes the week of manufacture and 13 represents the year, meaning this tyre was made in the 14th week of 2013.
+In this example, the manufacture date code is 4718 - where 47 denotes the week of manufacture and 18 represents the year, meaning the tyre manufacture date was the 47th week of 2018.

 If your tyres are printed with only a 3-digit number, it means your tyres were manufactured before 2000 and should be replaced asap.
-If your tyres are older than 5 years old, you should consider replacing them.
+There is no definitive tyre age limit as to when you should replace your tyres but once your tyres reach 7-10 years old, you should keep a close eye on their condition and consider replacing them.